joshvillbrandt/mecanumbot-ros-pkg/docs/Setup Guide.md

 ## Install Ubuntu 14.04

 Use your favorite method to install a fresh copy of Ubuntu Trusty.
-Pay special note to the hostname you choose during installation - this will be the hostname of your robot.
+Pay special attention to the hostname you choose during installation - this will be the hostname of your robot.

 After installtion completes, install these additional, required packages: